 Performed by the London Sea Shanty Collective with special guests Rosie and John Butler

-The derelict Earl de Grey pub in Chip’s native Hull, Yorkshire, is infamous for its reputation in providing “all a sailor could wish for” and, to quote the legendary singer and war veteran Jim Radford, for once being run by “Hull’s most notorious homosexual gangster”.
+The derelict Earl de Grey pub in Chris’s native Hull, Yorkshire, is infamous for its reputation in providing “all a sailor could wish for” and, to quote the legendary singer and war veteran Jim Radford, for once being run by “Hull’s most notorious homosexual gangster”.
 Built in Georgian times, it has become a local landmark and many Hull families and sailors will still “grin in knowing, in mention of the Grey”.

-Chip circulated a petition to save the Earl de Grey from demolition and has performed the folk opera’s award-winning title song Earl de Grey with the London Sea Shanty Collective around the UK and Ireland to promote its maritime cultural significance.
+Chris circulated a petition to save the Earl de Grey from demolition and has performed the folk opera’s award-winning title song Earl de Grey with the London Sea Shanty Collective around the UK and Ireland to promote its maritime cultural significance.
 Their journey with the song continues, and with each leg they gather more stories, friends and support.
 In March 2019 it was announced that the former tavern will be saved as part of an ambitious regeneration project for the city.